 - Pneumonia or other lung illnesses

-Sadly, teenagers are at a higher risk of these health issues since companies like JUUL allegedly marketed their products toward a younger crowd — including those who were too young to buy e-cigarettes.
+Sadly, teenagers are at a higher risk of these health issues since companies like JUUL allegedly marketed their products to a younger crowd — including those too young to buy e-cigarettes.

-This controversy prompted a public outcry from concerned parents, causing JUUL to delete several of its social media accounts and discontinue all fruit-flavored JUULpods.
+This controversy prompted a public outcry from concerned parents, causing JUUL to delete several social media accounts and discontinue all fruit-flavored JUULpods.

 Further – as the Harvard study reveals — new health risks are being discovered at an alarming rate.

 Glucan is a microbial toxin found in the cell walls of funguses, algae, and plants.
 According to David Christiani, one of the Harvard study’s co-authors, chronic exposure to glucan can lead to inflammation and long-term damage to the airways and lungs.

 The following flavors of JUULpods all tested positive for Glucan:

 Menthol and tobacco JUULpods had much higher levels of glucan than the other flavors listed above.
 Yet these are the only JUULpod flavors still on the market as of 2020.

 Christiani also noted that the glucan found in JUULpods is not linked to the recent outbreak of vape illness and deaths at this time.

 That outbreak has instead been strongly linked to vitamin E-acetate, an additive found in some vape products containing THC, according to the Centers for Disease Control and Prevention (CDC).